karinafelippe/wdd131/README.md

 The pattern for this repository will follow:

     - First digit: week
-    - Second digit: 1 for release, 2 for fix, 3 for README
+    - Second digit: 1 for README, 2 for release, 3 for fix
     - Third digit: number of commits

 ## Naming Conventions